IRB Infrastructure

-IRB Infrastructure Developers Limited (formerly IRB Infrastructure Developers Private Limited), is an Indian highway construction company headed by Mr. Virendra Dattatraya Mhaiskar.
-It was incorporated in 1998, with its headquarters in Mumbai, Maharashtra, India.
-It is part of the IRB Group and was ranked 200th in the Fortune India 500 list in 2020.
-IRB Infrastructure, which executed the country's first build-operate-transfer (BOT) road project, is one of the largest operators of such ventures.
-Currently it has about 3,404 lane Km operational and about 2,330 lane Km under development.
+IRB Infrastructure Developers Limited (formerly IRB Infrastructure Developers Private Limited, Ideal Road Builders) is an Indian highway construction company.
+It was incorporated in 1998, with its headquarters in Mumbai.
+It is part of the IRB Group and headed by Virendra Dattatraya Mhaiskar.
+The company primarily operates build-operate-transfer (BOT) road projects.
+Currently, it has about 3,404 lane km operational and about 2,330 lane km under development.
 Among its notable projects are the Mumbai-Pune Expressway and the Ahmedabad-Vadodara Expressway.
-In 2012, IRB acquired Tamil Nadu based BOT road builder MVR Infrastructure and Tollways for 130 crore.
-The company got the contract (3 out of 12 packages) of Ganga Expressway, the longest under-construction expressway in Uttar Pradesh.

-Projects
+History

-IRB Infrastructures executed India's first ever BOT (build-operate-transfer) project, the Thane-Bhivandi Bypass.
-Over the years, BOT became their strength, and turned into one of the largest BOT portfolios (operational projects and projects under construction) in the country with a total length of around 12,000-lane km.
-In its kitty, IRB has difficult projects like the four-laning of the Goa-Karnataka border from Karwar to Kundapur section of NH66, Agra-Etawah Bypass project, Udaipur-Rajasthan NH8 project, and Kaithal to Rajasthan NH152 project.
+IRB Infrastructure executed India's first ever BOT (build-operate-transfer) project, the Thane-Bhivandi Bypass.
+Over the years, its BOT portfolio (operational projects and projects under construction) in the country grew to a total length of around 12,000-lane km.
+IRB executed projects like the four-laning of the Goa-Karnataka border from Karwar to Kundapur section of NH66, Agra-Etawah Bypass project, Udaipur-Rajasthan NH8 project, and Kaithal to Rajasthan NH152 project.